The Edge of Glory: Live performances

 In October 2016, Gaga appeared in the Carpool Karaoke segment of The Late Late Show with James Corden, where "The Edge of Glory" was one of the songs Gaga sang in the vehicle.
 At her 2017 Coachella Festival set and during the Joanne World Tour (2017–2018), Gaga performed the track in a piano-only rendition.
 On the tour, the singer usually dedicated the song to family members and her late friend, Sonja, who died of cancer.
 The performance was singled out by many journalists as an emotional highlight and one of the best moments of the tour.
 In October 2017, Gaga appeared at the Deep From the Heart: The One America Appeal benefit concert in Texas, joining other performers in raising money to hurricane victims.
 She played "The Edge of Glory" as the last song of her piano set, after performing "Million Reasons" and "You and I".
 The song was part of the setlist of the singer's 2018–2020 Las Vegas residency show, Enigma, where she performed it wearing a transparent dress, with a cut-out bodysuit underneath.
 In 2022, the singer performed the song at The Chromatica Ball stadium tour, while playing on a piano set inside a sculpture of thorns.

+In November 2024, Gaga sang "The Edge of Glory" at Benjamin Franklin Parkway, the night before the 2024 United States presidential election, for Kamala Harris's final rally.
+In 2025, she performed it on the piano at select dates of The Mayhem Ball tour.

 Cover versions

 Pop-rock singer Nick Jonas sang an acoustic version of the song in July during his concert at the Westfield Century City in Los Angeles.
 Before the performance Jonas announced: "Do you guys mind if I play a couple of songs I like from pop radio right now?
 Would that be OK?
 The only problem is, I don't know all the words.
 So if you know them, sing along."
 After watching the performance online, Gaga posted his cover on her Twitter account along with the words "Swoon!
 Nick Jonas singing The Edge of Glory.
 On my way to press conference in Taichung, listening to it.
 So dreamy!
 X." British band Friendly Fires covered the song during BBC Radio 1's Live Lounge.
 Kevin O'Donnell of Spin praised their cover writing: "Gaga's original showcases the pop star's gale force pipes, and Friendly Fires frontman Ed Macfarlane doesn't try to match that energy.
 Instead, they offer a lovely, cinematic take on the song: Macfarlane croons with the heart-on-sleeve sensitivity of an emo-boy over cascading synth melodies and a breezy funk pulse.
 Nice!"
-Morgan Higgins, a contestant From the Reality "Rising Star" Sing Show, Performed During the show with the song, luckily did not pass.

-The song was covered by most of the female cast of Glee in the season 3 episode "Nationals".
-In the episode, the girls-only show choir called the Troubletones performed the number at the National Show Choir Championship.
+The song was covered by most of the female cast of Glee in the season 3 episode "Nationals", with the girls-only show choir called the Troubletones performing the number at the National Show Choir Championship.
+In 2021, English pop band Years & Years covered the song for the tenth anniversary edition of Born This Way.